hphelion/documentation/community/community.hwsw-requirements.md

     * Ubuntu 13.10
     * Ubuntu 14.04

-     **Note:** The virtual installation does not support Ubuntu 12.04, Debian (stable or testing), any version of CentOS, or any version of hLinux, a Debian-derivative.

 * If they are not already installed, the following required Debian/Ubuntu packages are added to the system: